AlcoholRehabHelp Logo

 Better Help Logo

-Who is More at Risk of Developing Alcohol Use Disorder (AUD)?
+Who is More at Risk of Developing Alcohol Use Disorder?

-Certain factors like age, family history, genetics, and others, can make a person more at risk of developing alcohol use disorder (AUD).
-The presence of any of the below factors can make a person more at risk of developing alcohol addiction.
+Certain factors, like age, family history, and genetics, can make a person more at risk of developing AUD.
+The presence of any of the below factors can increase the risk of developing alcohol addiction:

-• Drinking earlier One study found that among people ages 26 and older, those who began drinking before age 15 were more than five times as likely to report having AUD as those who waited until they were of legal age to begin drinking.
+• Drinking earlier: One study found that, among people ages 26 and older, those who began drinking before age 15 were more than five times as likely to report having AUD compared to those who waited until they were of legal age to start drinking.9

-• Genetics — Heritability has an impact on approximately 60 percent of alcohol-addicted persons.
+• Genetics: Heritability has an impact on approximately 60% of alcohol-addicted persons.8

-• Family history of alcoholism — People who have a family history of alcoholism or grew up around an alcoholic family member are more likely to develop alcoholism later in life.6
+• Family history of alcoholism: People with a family history of alcoholism or those who grew up around an alcoholic family member are likelier to develop alcoholism later in life.6

 Is Binge Drinking Considered Heavy Alcohol Use?

-Binge drinking is a type of alcohol consumption in which a person's blood alcohol concentration (BAC) exceeds 0.08 percent.
-For men, this means drinking more than 5 drinks in two hours.
-For women, this means drinking more than 4 drinks in two hours.
+Binge drinking is alcohol consumption in which a person's blood alcohol concentration (BAC) exceeds 0.08%.
+For men, this means drinking more than five drinks in 2 hours.
+For women, this means drinking more than four drinks in 2 hours.11

-Not everyone who binges drinks has an AUD, but they are at higher risk for developing one.
+Not everyone who binges drinks has an AUD but is at a higher risk of developing one.

-In the United States, 18 million adults have an alcohol use disorder (AUD).
+In the United States, 29.5 million adults have an AUD.10

 You may have an AUD if you have experienced two or more of the following in the past year: